Approximate Minimum Selection with Unreliable Comparisons in Optimal Expected Time: Introduction

 \subsection{The Comparison Model}

-We consider \emph{independent random comparison faults}: a simple and natural error model in which there exists a \emph{true} strict ordering relation among the $n$ input elements, but algorithms are only allowed to gather information about such a relation via \emph{unreliable} comparisons between pairs of elements.
+We consider \emph{independent random comparison faults}, a simple and natural error model in which there exists a \emph{true} strict ordering relation among the set $S$ of $n$ input elements, but algorithms are only allowed to gather information on this relation via \emph{unreliable} comparisons between pairs of elements.
 The outcome of a comparison involving two distinct elements $x$ and $y$ can be either ``$<$'' or ``$>$'' to signify that $x$ is reported to be ``smaller than'' or ``larger than'' $y$, respectively.
-Most of the times the outcome of a comparison will correspond to the true relative order of the compared elements, but there is a constant probability $p < \frac{1}{2}$ that the wrong result will be reported instead.
-An algorithm can compare the same pair of elements more than once.
-When this happens the outcome of each comparison is chosen \emph{independently} of the previous results.
+Most of the times the outcome of a comparison will correspond to the true relative order of the compared elements but there is a probability, which is upper bounded by a constant $p < \frac{1}{2}$, that the wrong result will be reported instead.
+An algorithm can compare the same pair of elements more than once and, when this happens, the outcome of each comparison is chosen \emph{independently} of the previous results.
 In a similar way, comparisons involving different pairs of elements are also assumed to be independent.

-The above error model was first considered in the 80s and 90s when the related problems of finding the minimum, selecting the $k^\mathrm{th}$ smallest element, and of sorting a sequence have been studied \cite{FeigeRPU94,Pelc89,Pelc02}.
+The above error model was first considered in the 80s and 90s when the related problems of finding the minimum, selecting the $k$-th smallest element, and of sorting a sequence have been studied \cite{FeigeRPU94,Pelc89,Pelc02}.
 The best solutions are due to Feige et al. \cite{FeigeRPU94}, who provided optimal Monte Carlo algorithms having a success probability of $1-q$ and requiring $O\big(n \log \frac{1}{q}\big)$, $O\big(n\log \frac{\min\{k,n-k\}}{q}\big)$ and $O\big(n\log \frac{n}{q}\big)$ time, respectively.
 In the sequel we will invoke the minimum finding algorithm of \cite{FeigeRPU94} --which we name \findmin-- as a subroutine.
-We therefore find convenient to summarize its performances in the following: \begin{theorem}[ \cite{FeigeRPU94}] Given a set $S$ of $n$ elements and a parameter $q \in (0, 1/2)$, Algorithm \findmin returns, in $O\left(n \log \frac{1}{q}\right)$ time, the minimum of $S$ with a probability of at least $1-q$. \end{theorem}
+We therefore find convenient to summarize its performances in the following: \begin{theorem}[ \cite{FeigeRPU94}] Given a set $S$ of $n$ elements and a parameter $q \in (0, \frac{1}{2})$, Algorithm \findmin returns, in $O\left(n \log \frac{1}{q}\right)$ worst-case time, the minimum of $S$ with a probability of at least $1-q$. \end{theorem}